Solidarity to achieve stability: Introduction

-Our solidarity axiom is equivalent to the combination of two axioms that appear frequently in the literature: \textit{endowment monotonicity} and \textit{consistency}.
-The former says that when a bad or good shock changes the endowment of a group, all its members should share in the calamity or windfall.
+Our solidarity axiom is reminiscent of the axiom of \textit{population monotonicity} \cite[]{thomson1983fair} but it is actually equivalent to the combination of two axioms that appear frequently in the literature: \textit{endowment monotonicity} and \textit{consistency}.\footnote{The solidarity axiom we consider was called \textit{population-and-resource monotonicity} in the context of rationing problems \cite[]{chun1999equivalence}.
+See also \cite{moreno2006impartiality}.} The former says that when a bad or good shock changes the endowment of a group, all its members should share in the calamity or the windfall.
 Thus, it has obvious solidarity underpinnings and it has long been used in axiomatic work \cite[]{moulin1988can,moulin1992application,MORENOTERNERO2021682,BERGANTINOS2022338}.
-The latter says that if a sub-group of agents secedes with the endowment allocated to their members then, in the smaller economy, the rule allocates the remaining endowment in the same way.
-As such, it has normally been referred as a ``robustness", ``coherence", or ``operational" principle \cite[]{balinski2005just, moreno2012common, thomson2019divide, GUDMUNDSSON2023851}, although solidarity underpinnings have also been provided \cite[]{thomson2012axiomatics}.
+The latter says that if a sub-group of agents secedes with the endowment allocated to their members then the rule allocates the remaining endowment to the standing agents in the same way.
+As such, it has been referred as a ``robustness", often ``coherence", or ``operational" principle \cite[]{thomson1998consistency, balinski2005just, moreno2012common, thomson2019divide, GUDMUNDSSON2023851}, although solidarity underpinnings have also been provided \cite[]{thomson2012axiomatics}.
 Alternative forms of consistency have indeed been suggested as axioms of stability in related contexts \cite[]{harsanyi1959, lensberg1987stability, lensberg1988stability}.

-Our main result actually shows that a sharing rule satisfies \textit{solidarity} if and only if it induces \textit{non-circular coalition formation problems}.
-Those are problems that preclude the existence of rings and satisfy the notion of \textit{weak pairwise alignment}: if one agent in the intersection of two coalitions ranks them in one way, no other agent in the intersection ranks them in the opposite way.
+Our main result actually states that a sharing rule satisfies \textit{solidarity} if and only if it induces \textit{non-circular coalition formation problems}.
+These problems preclude the existence of \emph{rings} (which arise when there is a cycle of coalitions with at least one agent in the intersection of any two consecutive coalitions who prefers the latter to the former, while the rest of the intersection-mates do not have the opposite preference) and satisfy the notion of \textit{weak pairwise alignment} (if one agent in the intersection of two coalitions ranks them in one way, no other agent in the intersection ranks them in the opposite way).
+As the non-circular coalition formation problems have a stable partition, our result implies that requiring solidarity in the sharing rule guarantees \emph{stability} in the induced coalition formation problem in the sense that these problems will have a non-empty core.